 If you have ever worked for a bigger company and are now considering joining a startup, be prepared—you will definitely see a difference.

 Based on my experience, I can say that working in a startup is not for everyone.
-It is not a Monday to Friday, 9–5 job.
+It is not often a 9–5 job.
 It takes a lot from you, and it can be extremely demanding.
 At the same time, it can be super rewarding, and you can grow personally more than you ever thought possible.